PATRIC3/p3_docs/docroot/system_documentation/documentation.rst

 User Documentation
 -------------------

 PATRIC provides several different categories of user documentation.
-They include the following, and are described in the Project Information Pages section along with links to source code:
+They include the following, and are described in the *Project Information Pages* subsection of the **Capabilities and Functionality** section along with links to source code:

 - Quickstart Video (available from Help Menu)
 - User Guides